NopeNix/Sync-SoundCloudPlaylist/README.md

 ![GitHub Repo stars](https://img.shields.io/github/stars/NopeNix/Sync-SoundCloudPlaylist?label=GitHub%20Stars)
 ![GitHub top language](https://img.shields.io/github/languages/top/NopeNix/Sync-SoundCloudPlaylist)
 # Sync-SoundCloudPlaylist
 Sync-SoundCloudPlaylist is a PowerShell Script which downloads playlists easy via youtube-dl using a ; seperated list stored in a Environment Variable.
+This uses [youtube-dl](https://github.com/ytdl-org/youtube-dl) in the background so you could also download everything esle what youtube-dl can.

-## Example docker-compose:
+## Example docker-compose single playlist:
 ```yml
 version: "3"
 services: